jiangyang5157/kotlin-android/router/README.md

 - Similarly to *androidx.navigation*, this router is scope-in one Activity
   - Activity is designed to take full screen, on the contrary fragment is fit in a region of the screen and it requires to be hosted by a specific Activity
   - Activity launch mode is varied, and implementation to "show" Activity(`Intent`) and fragment(`FragmentManager`) are different.
-  - If fragmentA wants to launch fragmentB, just show fragmentB in current routerA, it is absolutely no need to start ActivityB then launch fragmentB.
-There is nothing to stop you adding any fragment to any router.
+  - If fragmentA wants to launch fragmentB, just show fragmentB in current routerA, it is no need to start ActivityB then launch fragmentB.
+There is nothing to stop you from adding any fragment to any router.
 - Routing to Dialog

 ## Example